 Once I was a real turtle.
 When we were little we went to school in the sea.
 The master was an old turtle - we used to call him Tortoise.
 We called him tortoise because he taught us.
 We had the best of educations.
-Reeling and writhing, of course, and the different branches of arithmetic - Ambition, Distraction, Uglification and Derision.
+We did ten hours the first day, nine the next and so on.